joelaharris98/order-processing-exercises/README.md

-This project is organised into two separate repositories:
+# README

-A PHP repo (php-oop-exercise) for implementing the core order-processing domain model using object‑oriented principles.
+I made the assumption this was two separate repos due to their own distinct setup, dependencies, and execution contexts outlined in the two seperate tasks.
+Because of this you will find:

-A Vue 3 repo (vue-order-ui) for building a reactive frontend.
+* **php-oop-exercise**: A PHP repo for implementing the core order-processing model using object-oriented principles.

-I kept them separated due to their own distinct setup, dependencies, and execution contexts.
-The Vue repo also has its own JS copy of the domain classes.
-I decided this was the cleanest and most maintainable approach.
+* **vue-order-ui**: A Vue 3 repo for building a reactive frontend (with its own JS copy of the domain classes provided in the task).